Katrina Pierson: Post-2020 election and January 6 attack

 The New York Times reported that Pierson served as a liaison between the White House and organizers at Donald Trump's "Save America" rally on the Ellipse, preceding the 2021 United States Capitol attack.
 This reporting was later corroborated by text messages obtained by CNN in 2022.

-In 2021, Pierson publicly mulled running in the Texas's 6th congressional district special election to replace deceased U.S. Representative Ron Wright.
+In 2021, Pierson publicly mulled running in Texas's 6th congressional district special election to replace deceased U.S. Representative Ron Wright.
 She ultimately decided against a bid for the seat, but stated that she was "not closing the door" on a future run for Congress.

 Pierson was one of eleven individuals subpoenaed on September 29, 2021 by the House Select Committee on the January 6 Attack regarding their involvement in organizing the Stop the Steal rally that preceded the attack on the United States Capitol by Trump's supporters.

 According to records obtained by CNN, Pierson texted White House Chief of Staff Mark Meadows on January 2 and 3, 2021, noting that "[t]hings have gotten crazy and I desperately need some direction" before declaring "I'm done.
 I can't be a part of embarrassing POTUS any further."